operasoftware/devopera/tv/_posts/2012-02-10-html5-audio-video-in-opera-tv-store-apps.md

 ## Adaptive Bitrate Streaming and DRM

-Adaptive bitrate streaming (ABR) and digital rights management (DRM) technologies are very important in the internet transmision of multimedias.
-They allow to achieve smooth video playback by dynamically adjusting the bitrate (ABR), and content protection by utilizing encryption methods (DRM).
+When dealing with premium multimedia content, you'll encounter technologies like adaptive bitrate streaming (ABR), which allows for smooth video playback by dynamically adjusting the bitrate, and digital rights management (DRM).

-Support for various ABR and DRM formats differs between devices.
-Opera TV Store aims to unify those at devices it runs to reduce fragmentation.
-Please not that not all devices TV Store runs at support them though.

-Below you can find the list of supported ABR formats and their combinations with the DRM, together with simple examples how to correctly use such videos into your application.
-Please note, that the actual support may slightly differ, depending on specific video stream parameters, firmware versions and device generations.
+Below you can find the list of supported ABR formats and their combinations with DRM, together with simple examples how to correctly use such videos into your application.
+Please note that the actual support may slightly differ, depending on specific video stream parameters, firmware versions and device generations.
+It is also important that not all devices TV Store runs at support ABD and DRM.

 Adaptive bitrate streaming formats supported in the Opera TV Store are:

 - HTTP Live Streaming (HLS) - VOD and Live profiles,
 - Microsoft Smooth Streaming (MSS) - VOD and Live profiles,
 - MPEG-DASH - Live profile only (recommended)

-DRM format supported in the Opera TV Store is Microsoft Playready 1.2 in combination with the MSSS (recommended) or MPEG-DASH.
+DRM format supported in the Opera TV Store is Microsoft PlayReady 1.2 in combination with the Smooth Streaming (MSS) (recommended) or MPEG-DASH.

 ### Using HTTP Live Streaming (HLS)

 - VOD and Live profiles are supported,
 - HLS version 3 specification up to and including Panthos 06,
 - Streamed over HTTP or AES 128 bit encrypted HTTPS,
 - MPEG2TS as a container,
 - Source pointing to a m3u8 playlist,
 - Source type set to `application/vnd.apple.mpegurl`,
 - At some devices HLS playback may be terminated if HLS stream is broken,
 - Example player code:

 	<video controls="">
 		<source type="application/vnd.apple.mpegurl"
 			src="http://example.com/videofile.m3u8"></source>
 	</video>

-### Using Microsoft Smooth Streaming (MSSS)
+### Using Microsoft Smooth Streaming (MSS)

 - VOD and Live profiles are supported,
 - Version 1.0 of the specification,
 - MP4 as a container,
- - Source pointing to the MSSS manifest file,
+- Source pointing to the MSS manifest file,
 - Source type set to `application/vnd.ms-sstr+xml`,
- - Playready protected content can be supported here,
+- PlayReady protected content can be supported here,
- 	- Such content can be embedded with the ProtectionHeader inside the MSSS manifest,
+	- Such content can be embedded with the ProtectionHeader inside the MSS manifest,
 	- Some device may not support Security Levels (content with any security level required is played),
 	- DRM errors are signaled by the MediaError element of the video tag,
 - Example player code:

 	<video controls="">
 		<source type="application/vnd.ms-sstr+xml"